Burkhard Schwenker: European engagement

-As a European manager, Professor Schwenker is much-consulted expert on economics in national and international media.
-Besides his publications about professional fields such as strategy, organization and change management, Burkhard Schwenker can also be seen as a promoter of a European-wide, value-oriented and sustainable approach to management.
-As the head of the supervisory board at Roland Berger Strategy Consultants – the only globally active consultancy rooted in Europe — Schwenker has stood up for a more self-confident Europe for years in his role as the initiator and jury-member of "Best of European Business".
-This award acknowledges European businesses and rewards their economic success.
+Apart from his publications in professional fields, such as strategy, organization, and change management, Schwenker promotes a Europe-wide, value-oriented, and sustainable approach to management.
+As head of the supervisory board at Roland Berger Strategy Consultants, a noted European consultancy, Schwenker has promoted a self-confident image of Europe as the initiator and jury member of "Best of European Business".
+This award acknowledges successful European businesses.

 In addition, Burkhard Schwenker acts as counsel for the Roland Berger Foundation for European business management.
 He also writes about and discusses European topics as a guest-author of various Business Magazines.

 Selected publications

 Burkhard Schwenker has authored a number of publications, including various books about economics- and management-related topics.
 In November 2012, he published a book on leadership, called Gute Führung / On good management.
 "The corporate lifecycle" is an essay by Burkhard Schwenker featuring interviews with Franz Fehrenbach, Jürgen Hambrecht, Wolfgang Reitzle and Alexander Rittweger.
 In February 2011, he published Europa führt!
 Plädoyer für ein erfolgreiches Managementmodell (Europe shows the way!
 The case for a superior management model).
 This book, published as a part of the rethink:CEO-series, deals with the "Erfolgsmodell Europa" (Success-story Europe).
 In Schwenker's eyes, this European management approach based on consistency, local strengths, global cooperations and social as well as sustainable orientation is the successful counterpart to the American leadership-style.